openEOPlatform/documentation/usecases/no2-monitoring/index.md

 ## R Shiny app

 In the R Shiny app the NO₂ values can be analysed globally over a full year.
 The analysis allows the user to set threshold values for the cloud cover.
 Gaps due to the cloud removal are filled by a linear interpolation.
-Noise will be removed by computing 30-day smoothed values, using kernel smoothing of the time series.
+Noise gets removed by computing 30-day smoothed values, using kernel smoothing of the time series.

 The R Shiny app allows for three different modes:
 - Time series analysis (min/max/smooted mean) and a comparison against locally measured data (for selected areas only)